Join Our Team

-We include housing in your compensation package which averages $3.75/hr.
+We include housing in your compensation package, which averages an additional pay compensation of $3.75/hr.

-Housekeepers can receive cash tips from lodging guest as well as their part of the Tip Pool
+Housekeepers can receive cash tips from lodging guests and their part of the Tip Pool.

 Non- Management Kitchen staff receive tips from the Tip pool

-Servers with housing with no to little experience start at $12.56, Average credit card tips (after the 20%) are between $5 and $10+/ hr depending on the season.
+Servers with housing with little experience start at $13.56.
+Average credit card tips (after the 20%) are between $5 and $10+/ hr, depending on the season.

-20% of servers credit card tips are pooled to be shared to the non-management back of house and housekeeping.
-All department support each other and it is the total team that helps created the total package.
+20% of the server's credit card tips are pooled to be shared with the non-management back of house and housekeeping.
+All departments support each other, and the total team helps create the total package.